-- 1/2 tbsp sesame oil to stir fry chicken
+- ½ tablespoon sesame oil to stir fry chicken

 For the sesame seed sauce

-- 1 tbsp Sweet chilli sauce (I used Linghams chilli sauce - see link above)
+- 1 tablespoon Sweet chilli sauce (I used Linghams chilli sauce - see link above)

 - Splash of rice wine vinegar (I used Blue Dragon Rice Vinegar - see link above)